James-S-Santangelo/paper-rcourse/paper.md

 We present an open source learning module suitable for a semester long course and designed to leverage participatory live-coding techniques to teach both statistical and programming skills to primarily upper-year undergraduate biology students.
-Our learning module has three primarily self-contained submodules spanning sixteen lessons: 1) Programming in R, basic data wrangling, and visualizations; 2) Exploratory data analysis, statistics, and modelling; and 3) Collaborative and reproducible science.
-Our learning module includes eight assignments, distributed throughout the term to assess students' learning and understanding of the material.
-All materials were developed and taught using R Markdown, although no prior knowledge of the R programming language is assumed or expected.
-Our material is licensed under CC-BY 4.0 while the code is under a MIT License.
-The open source and modular nature of our computational and statistical learning module, as well as responding to and emphasizing on the need for greater programming training for researchers, makes our material an ideal resource for other instructors and we believe it would be an excellent contribution to JOSE.
+Our learning module has three self-contained submodules spanning sixteen lessons: 1) Programming in R, basic data wrangling, and visualizations; 2) Exploratory data analysis, statistics, and modelling; and 3) Collaborative and reproducible science.
+Our learning module includes eight assignments, distributed throughout the term to assess students' learning and understanding.
+The material is made available as R Markdown documents and designed to be taught using R Notebooks.
+Students are not expected to have any prior knowledge of the R language.
+Our material is licensed under CC-BY 4.0 while the code is under the MIT License.
+Our course is a response to the growing need for programmatic training emphasizing sound data analysis practices among researchers.
+We believe the included topics, such as open accessibility and modularity, makes our course an ideal resource for instructors and an excellent contribution to JOSE.

 # Main Body